 Bringing Voice to Your Raspberry Pi

 Voice is one of the most natural ways for humans to interact with machines.
 Imagine your Raspberry Pi speaking out status updates, alerts, or reading messages aloud—all without the internet.
-That’s exactly what we’re doing today using pyttsx3
+That’s exactly what we’re doing today using pyttsx3 and FFmpeg in Python.

 Whether you’re building a home automation system, a talking weather station, or an assistive device, this offline TTS method brings your Pi to life with speech.